Note

 UngroundedAttributesEvaluator , CodeVulnerabilityEvaluator , ResponseCompletenessEvaluator , SimilarityEvaluator , F1ScoreEvaluator , RougeScoreEvaluator , GleuScoreEvaluator , BleuScoreEvaluator , MeteorScoreEvaluator , QAEvaluator |

-AI-assisted quality evaluators except for SimilarityEvaluator
+AI-assisted quality evaluators come with a reason field (except for SimilarityEvaluator

-come with a reason field.
-They employ techniques including chain-of-thought reasoning to generate an explanation for the score.
-Therefore they consume more token usage in generation as a result of improved evaluation quality.
+).
+They employ techniques that include chain-of-thought reasoning to generate an explanation for the score.
+Therefore, they consume more token usage in generation due to improved evaluation quality.
 Specifically, max_token

 to accommodate for longer inputs.)

-Azure OpenAI graders require a template that describes how their input columns are turned into the 'real' input that the grader uses.
-Example: If you have two inputs called "query" and "response", and a template that was formatted like so: {{item.query}}
+Azure OpenAI graders require a template that describes how their input columns are turned into the real input that the grader uses.
+Example: If you have two inputs called query and response, and a template that was formatted as {{item.query}}

 , then only the query would be used.
-Similarly you could have something like {{item.conversation}}
+Similarly, you could have something like {{item.conversation}}

-For more information on data requirements for agentic evaluators, go to Run agent evaluations locally with Azure AI Evaluation SDK.
+For more information on data requirements for agentic evaluators, go to Run agent evaluations locally with the Azure AI Evaluation SDK.

 Single-turn support for text